 Super Mario Galaxy has Honeyhive and Gold Leaf Galaxy, which are a bit more whimsical than your standard Lost Woods, but they do have giant bugs, lots of bees (including a power-up), and in Gold Leaf, rabbits.
 Enemies that are standard fare for these worlds appear too, like Wigglers and Monty Moles.
 Gusty Garden Galaxy is like this to an extent as well, although it's not an actual forest.

-Tall Trunk Galaxy from the sequel, in which there are various planets either shaped like trees, logs, and even a giant slide much akin to the one seen in Super Mario 64.
+Tall Trunk Galaxy from Super Mario Galaxy 2, in which there are various planets either shaped like trees, logs, and even a giant slide much akin to the one seen in Super Mario 64.

 Forest Maze from Super Mario RPG, which even features a Zelda style "one of these paths is not like the others" puzzle.